Medicare FFS Jurisdiction Error Rate Contribution Data

 When reviewing this data, it is important to understand the following:

 - All jurisdictions have varying claims volume and a different mix of provider types, which can significantly affect their respective Error Rate Contribution Scores.
-For example, in 2015, J11 had the largest Home Health/Hospice (HH/H) workload, which contributed to its having the greatest percentage of Medicare FFS Improper Payments of the four HH/H MACs and ultimately a high Error Rate Contribution Score.
-Similarly, JH had the largest A/B MAC workload, which contributed to its having the greatest percentage of Medicare FFS Improper Payments for the A/B MACs and, ultimately, a higher Error Rate Contribution Score in 2015.
+For example, in 2016 and 2017, JM had the largest Home Health/Hospice (HH/H) workload, which contributed to its having the greatest percentage of Medicare FFS improper payments of the four HH/H MACs, and ultimately a high Error Rate Contribution Score.
+Similarly, in 2016 and 2017, JC had the largest DME MAC workload, which contributed to its having the greatest percentage of Medicare FFS improper payments of the four DME MACs, and ultimately a higher Error Rate Contribution Score compared to the other DME MACs.